joshuaduffy/dota2api/docs/source/responses.rst

             match_seq_num       - Number indicating position in which this match was recorded start_time          - Unix timestamp of beginning of match lobby_type          - See lobby_type table
-            [players]           - list of players in the match {
+            [player]            - list of players in the match {
                 account_id      - Unique account ID
                 player_slot     - Player's position within the team